-Courses are offered during daytime hours only, three days per week.
+Courses are offered during daytime hours only, two days per week.
 In the first semester, students must be available one additional day to complete their first-semester practicum requirements.
 Students must have a reliable means of transportation to and from their practicum sites.
 Students in this option who plan on continuing to a certificate in ASL/English interpreting must maintain a grade of B or better in all ASL classes.

 ANT101 Cultural Anthropology is a prerequisite to DST205 Deaf Culture.
 Students needing ANT101 must take it in their first year.